Enhance workflows with Agentforce's real-time insights

 Define your use case

-Here at Salesforce, we have two ways of creating a model: our no-code Model Builder and our bring-your-own-model option.
+Here at Salesforce, we have two ways of creating a model: Our no-code Model Builder and our bring-your-own-model option.

 We’ll focus on our no-code option here.
 This is a quick, low-friction way of creating models for deployment.
 It supports binary classification and regression models, and it’s a fast and easy way for anyone to onboard onto model building.